git-town/git-town/README.md

 ## git extract

-_Extracts commits from a feature branch into a new feature branch._
+_Extracts commits from a feature branch into another._

 Scenario:
-After finishing a bigger feature you realize that this is actually several changes in one branch.
-You want to extract each change into its own feature branch.
+While working on a bigger feature you want to extract certain changes (like refactorings) into their own feature branches, so that they can be reviewed separately/faster than the rest of the feature.

-More background around <a href="http://blog.originate.com/blog/2014/04/19/refactoring_git_branches" target="_blank">Git branch refactoring</a>.
+More background around
+<a href="http://blog.originate.com/blog/2014/04/19/refactoring_git_branches" target="_blank">Git branch refactoring</a>.

 * run the command: `git extract [new branch name]`<br>
 * abort the command when there are conflicts: `git extract --abort`
+* you need <a href="http://en.wikipedia.org/wiki/Ncurses" target="_blank">Ncurses</a> for this

 <table>
   <tr>